 The Corporation may terminate the employment agreement without cause upon payment to Mr. Ochirbal of six months compensation in lieu of notice.
-If Mr. Ochirbal's employment is terminated by the Corporation or by Mr. Ochirbal within 12 months of the occurrence of a "change of control" (as defined above), Mr. Ochirbal will be entitled to 18 months compensation and unvested stock options will, pursuant to the Plan, immediately vest and become exercisable for 90 days following the date of termination.
+If Mr. Ochirbal's employment is terminated by the Corporation or by Mr. Ochirbal within 12 months of the occurrence of a "change of control" (as defined in the Caldwell Agreement described above), Mr. Ochirbal will be entitled to 18 months compensation and unvested stock options will, pursuant to the Plan, immediately vest and become exercisable for 90 days following the date of termination.